Spotlight on Influencer marketing

 The foundation for a smooth cooperation with influencers is already laid in the contract.

-Clarify which services are part of the contract, how they will be evaluated and assessed, whether further benefits should be granted in addition to the contractually agreed services without explicit regulation and whether the company can take over the lump-sum taxation according to § 37b EStG.
+Clarify which services are part of the contract, how they will be evaluated and assessed, whether further benefits should be granted in addition to the contractually agreed services and whether the company can apply the flat-rate taxation according to § 37b EStG.

-Record the result – a clear regulation prevents later discussions with the tax office and the recipient knows what he has to pay tax on himself or what the company taxes for him.
+Record the result – a clear regulation prevents discussions with the tax office and the recipient knows what items are taxed by the company and what items have to be taken into account within his own tax declaration.

-Products, trips or event invitations are often taxable benefits in kind – even if no money flows.
+Products, trips or event invitations are often taxable benefits in kind – even if there is no cash flow.

-Check whether the reverse charge procedure applies or whether German VAT must be shown.
-Be careful with barter-like transactions: In this case, VAT liability may arise despite the lack of monetary payment.
+Check whether the reverse charge procedure applies or whether German VAT must be charged.
+Be cautious with barter-deals: VAT liability may arise even in the lack of cash-payments.

 Through DAC7 and other regulations, tax offices are increasingly receiving data directly from platforms.
-Align your internal processes so that reports and tax returns are consistent.
+Align your internal processes to ensure that reported data and tax returns are consistent.

-Maintain a central overview of all influencer collaborations – including invoices, service descriptions and tax receipts – in order to be able to react quickly in the event of a tax audit.
+Maintain a central overview of all influencer collaborations – including invoices, service descriptions and other tax receipts – to be able to react quickly in the event of a tax audit.

 For Creators, Streamers & Content Producers